-Exactly four years ago, The Grateful Dead celebrated their 50th anniversary with one final, stellar performance at Soldier Field in Chicago, Illinois.
-The Fare Thee Well shows — with two dates at Levi Stadium in Santa Clara across June 27th and June 28th and three dates at Chicago’s Soldier Field across July 3rd, 4th, and 5th — marked the first time Bob Weir, Phil Lesh, Bill Kreutzmann, and Mickey Hart had performed together since their 2009 tour with The Dead.
-The shows were also marketed as the final time that all four musicians would grace a stage together, effectively closing a chapter of The Grateful Dead’s history on the band’s 50th year.
+Exactly seven years ago, the Grateful Dead celebrated their 50th anniversary with one final, stellar performance at Soldier Field in Chicago, Illinois.
+The Fare Thee Well shows—with two dates at Levi Stadium in Santa Clara across June 27th and June 28th and three dates at Chicago’s Soldier Field across July 3rd, 4th, and 5th—marked the first time Bob Weir, Phil Lesh, Bill Kreutzmann, and Mickey Hart had performed together since their 2009 tour as The Dead.
+The shows were also marketed as the final time that all four musicians would grace a stage together, effectively closing a chapter of the Grateful Dead’s history on the band’s 50th year.

 Grateful Dead – “China Cat Sunflower” > “I Know You Rider” – 7/5/2015

 [Video: Sean Roche]